-Linda Cottell, Certified in Grief and Bereavement Studies.
-Linda is the Ontario Regional Manager for the Look Good Feel Better Program which is for women living with cancer.
-Her duties include the recruiting, training and management of volunteers, grief training for the Team Leaders, and community education.
-Linda continues her studies in the field of Thanatology at King‘s University College.
+Linda Cottell, Certified in Grief and Bereavement Studies, King’s University College.
+Linda is the former Ontario Regional Manager for the Look Good Feel Better Program which is for women living with cancer.
+Her duties included recruiting, training and management of volunteers, grief training for the Team Leaders, and community education.
+Linda comes with many years experience in facilitating support groups.

 Paul Liebau, B.A., M.A., M.Div.
 Paul was a United Church minister before changing careers to focus on counselling and support work for individuals in transition.
 He taught for many years in the Human Services Program at Fanshawe College, offering a group interaction course as part of his teaching responsibilities.
 Paul brings over thirty years experience of group and individual counselling work to the group setting.
 In addition, he also has a private counselling practice.

 Leslie Misurak, B.A., Certified Palliative Care & Thanatology.
 Leslie has a private practice with specialization in grief and loss issues.
 She teaches the Grief Support Group and Communicating with the Dying and Bereaved classes in the Grief and Bereavement Studies Program at King‘s University College.
 Leslie has years of experience facilitating patient, caregiver and bereavement support groups at Wellspring Cancer Support Centre in London.

 Lois Mansfield, B.A., B.Ed., Retired Art Therapist, Certificate in Palliative Care and Thanatology.
 Lois has had experience working with groups and individuals in areas of palliative care, loss, grief and bereavement.